-“Teens, Tattoos, & Piercings” is a new health education supplement for middle and upper school students. . .
+“Teens, Tattoos, & Piercings” is a health education supplement for middle and upper school students. . .

 . . . designed to educate them on the health and social implications of permanent body art.
 Tattoos and piercings are incredibly popular among teens and young adults such that having a primer that reviews the health risks and social concerns before the teens acquire body art is critical to future education, employment, and social success.